It’s the two words you least want to see when you apply for a credit card. Application declined. So, what happens next?

 And credit cards?
 Instead of focussing on how much you owe on your credit cards, new card providers will look at how you could potentially owe.
 While you might never think of maxing out your credit cards, a potential card provider has to consider whether you could afford to cover those payments if you did – and whether adding a new card into the mix would be too much of a risk.

 With that in mind, you can work on reducing your risk before applying for a credit card.
-Getting a better paid job and sticking at it could help.
+Getting a better-paying job and sticking to it could help.
 As could paying down your loans and credit cards.
 You could also look at closing old credit card accounts you don’t need.

-TIP: If you’ve had a credit card for a long time and always made repayments on time on it, consider reducing the credit limit rather than closing it.
+TIP: If you’ve held a credit card for a long time and consistently made repayments on time, consider reducing the credit limit instead of closing it.

 When he applies for the new card, he advises the card provider he wants to transfer $9,000.

 Unfortunately, George’s application is declined.
 The card provider determines George to be too high risk due to his overall available credit limit, and the fact that he has a personal loan he is currently paying off.